-Choose which type of student you are then click on the heading to apply to the College.
+Choose which type of student you are, then click on the heading for that admissions process.

 The College Transfer track is for students who plan to transfer to a four-year institution when they complete their studies at CFCC.
 Students graduating from the Transfer programs are awarded an Associate in Arts (AA), Associate in Science (AS), or Associate in Fine Arts (AFA) degree.
 For more information, visit the College Transfer Program web page.

 CFCC offers 12 health science programs from which to choose.
 Students interested in nursing, dental assisting, dental hygiene, occupational therapy, pharmacy technology, phlebotomy, radiography, sonography, or surgical technology are awarded an Associate in Applied Science (AAS).
 These programs are selective enrollment and have additional admissions criteria and include a math requirement.

 The honors program is designed to offer high achieving and highly motivated students a unique educational opportunity that will challenge them to expand their experience at Cape Fear Community College.

 The Vocational/Technical track is for students who complete coursework leading to a broad range of vocational and technical careers.
 Students graduating from the Vocational/Technical programs are awarded an Associate in Applied Science (AAS), Associate in General Education (AGE), Diploma, or Certificate.
 For more information on the various programs offered, visit the Academic Department web page and learn more about each of the programs offered.